 About the screening

 Please join the Atlantic Council’s Scowcroft Center for Strategy and Security for the premiere screening of Source Code, a short film by Mark Kiefer depicting the interface of human and machine at war in 2065.
-The event will feature keynote remarks by futurist August Cole, author of Burn-In and Ghost Fleet, and will conclude with a panel discussion among Kiefer; author Jamie Metzl, from whose story, “A Visit to Weizenbaum,” the film was adapted; and Tess deBlanc-Knowles, director of research and analysis at the National Security Commission on Artificial Intelligence (NSCAI).
-This latest installment in Forward Defense’s Art of War project will take place on Wednesday, September 15, 2021 from 2:00 p.m. to 3:30 p.m.
+The event features keynote remarks by futurist August Cole, author of Burn-In and Ghost Fleet, and concludes with a panel discussion among Kiefer; author Jamie Metzl, from whose story, “A Visit to Weizenbaum,” the film was adapted; and Tess deBlanc-Knowles, director of research and analysis at the National Security Commission on Artificial Intelligence (NSCAI).
+This latest installment in Forward Defense’s Art of War project takes place on Wednesday, September 15, 2021 from 2:00 p.m. to 3:30 p.m.
 ET.
 To receive the Zoom link, please click the REGISTER button above.

 Setting the scene

 The year is 2065.
 Captain John Galatin’s loss of focus cost lives on a remote-controlled battlefield.
 He has been ordered to see the compound’s psychiatrist who will assess his continued fitness for duty.
 Both owe a report to the commander in an hour.
 Is Galatin broken?
 Why can’t the doctor understand his feelings?
 What will each tell the colonel?
 And what’s AI got to do with it?

 AI is changing the relationship between humans and machines . . . raising important questions about what choices to delegate to intelligent machines, in what circumstances, and for what reasons.
 In the national security sphere, these questions will take on greater significance as AI is integrated into defense and intelligence systems.